amitmurthy/JuliaREPL_Proto/README.md

 - listen port for jserver.py must be in sync with that in nginx.conf
 - point your browser at http://localhost:8000/ or whatever your configuration and you should be good to go.

+- Sample launch instructions
+    * a sample nginx.conf is provided in the 'conf' directory
+    * create a 'run' directory under JuliaREPL_Proto - 'run' has been added to .gitignore.
+    * nginx creates a bunch of subdirectories under its working directory, so it is good to keep the 'run' directory separate.
+    * cd JuliaREPL_Proto/run
+    * /usr/local/nginx/sbin/nginx -c ../conf/nginx.conf -p .
+    * NOTE: change the nginx path above according to your setup
+    * "/usr/local/nginx/sbin/nginx -c ../conf/nginx.conf -p . -s stop" stops nginx
+    * ../src/jserver.py -j /path/to/julia/home/julia launches the python back-end

 TODO
 ====